splunk/splunk-ansible/docs/advanced/default.yml.spec.md

     * Default: null

     register_search_address: <str>
-    * Register the host or IP that clustered Search Heads use to contact this indexer.
-The value is written to `server.conf/[clustering]/register_search_address` before Splunk starts.
-Use `absent` to remove the option during a controlled rollback.
-Undefined, null, and empty values leave existing configuration unmanaged.
+    * Register the host or IP that clustered Search Heads use to contact this indexer before Splunk starts.
+An explicit value becomes Ansible-managed. `auto` selects `SPLUNK_HOSTNAME` and then the system FQDN only when no unmanaged effective value exists, preserving existing customer configuration. `absent` removes only a value previously owned by this feature.
+Undefined, null, and empty values leave configuration unmanaged.
     * Default: null

   multisite_master: